 Ballade No.4 op.52

-During my master’s degree I have compared two editions of Chopin’s Ballade No. 4.
+During my master’s degree for an exam essay for one the modules I have compared two editions of Chopin’s Ballade No. 4.
 I will give an example of my research (not including the comparison of the editions since my aim is not to analyse music) in order to show how the different editions and researches are done to determine which edition is the most reliable and authentic.

 - Frédéric Chopin.
 Complete Ballades, Impromptus & Sonatas edited by Carl Mikuli published by Dover.